Mikkomario/Utopia-Scala/README.md

 levels to operate on when it comes to database interactions.
 I especially enjoy the model based approach where you don't need to write a single string of SQL.
 But unlike other noSQL-frameworks, this one actually still lets you operate directly on SQL when or if you need it.

+### Utopia Trove
+*Embedded databases made easy*

+**Utopia Trove** is a rather simple library that offers an easy-to-use interface to Vorburger's MariaDB4j library (see ch.vorburger.mariaDB4j:mariaDB4j:2.4.0 in Maven) that is used for setting up a local embedded database directly from Java
+(in this case Scala) code.
+Most of the heavy lifting is done by the Vorburger's library, but **Trove** adds its own flavor:
+Database structure setup, version control and updates, as well as an easy one-line database setup and shutdown functions.

 ### Utopia Access
 *Single solution for both server and client*